 At the end of this film you see one of the Oklahoma land rushes (there were five, I believe).
 This really did happen.
 In each “land rush” (or race), part of the Oklahoma Territory was opened to new settlements (primarily for white people; the US Government had purchased it, more or less, from American Indians).
 Whoever replaced the government’s flag with their own stake got the land—totally free.
 But this type of “free land race” was not (to my knowledge) repeated elsewhere.
 Most of “the west” was sold, piece by piece to settlers, by the US government (who bought it or won it in wars with Indians, the French, Spain, or whoever claimed to own it).

 Far and Away shows the race that took place on September 16, 1893.
 Net sources/statistics are inconsistent, but this was apparently the biggest land rush, in which more than 100,000 settlers “raced” to claim part of the 6.5 million available acres (cut into 42,000 parcels of 160 acres each—see below).
-Once the 42,000 parcels were claimed, thousands of other participants were disappointed.
+Once the 42,000 parcels were claimed, tens of thousands of other participants were disappointed.
 Some bought land from the winners, while others simply left empty-handed.

 The first race started at noon on April 22, 1889 (the day after Easter).
 A seemingly reliable website (from Homestead Congress) says that only 11,000 parcels of land were available that day.
 Other sites say that 50,000 to 100,000 settlers were competing for those parcels, and that the majority of claims went to “sooners” (like the Christies in this film) who violated the law, entering “sooner” than allowed.